It’s important to drink water throughout the day. It helps digest food, transport nutrients throughout the body and flush your system of waste.

 Lemonade -- Make your own to cut the sugar and carbs in ready-made versions.
 Mix water, fresh-squeezed lemons and ice.
 Add naturally-sweet fruits, such as raspberries or strawberries (or a sprinkle of zero-calorie sweetener) to offset the sour power.

-Stelzer water -- There are many brands of all natural, no sugar Stelzer waters on the shelves today.
+Seltzer water -- There are many brands of all natural, no sugar Seltzer waters on the shelves today.
 Or, buy plain carbonated water and add grated ginger to create a ginger ale.

 Healthy Homemade Drink Recipes

 Fill up a pitcher of water and toss in one of these 10 fruit/veggie and herb water combinations recommended by 52 Kitchen Adventures.
 Let it sit in the fridge and steep for a few hours to overnight before serving.